quentinsladky/olist-ecommerce-first-sql-analysis/README.md

 ## What I Learned
 - Writing complex SQL queries with JOINs and CTEs
-- First utilization of WITH
+- First use of SQL CTEs (WITH clause)
 - Translating business questions into SQL queries
 - Understanding biases in data analysis
 - Working with real-world messy datasets